-The next lemma, which we isolate for later use, implies that u-amenability is preserved when taking sub-equivalence relations or subgraphs. \begin{lemma} Let $X_0$ be a standard Borel space and let $E_0 \subseteq X_0^2$ be a countable Borel equivalence relation.
-Let $X_1 \subseteq X_0$ be a Borel set and let $\rho_1$ be an extended metric on $X_1$.
-Let finally $E_1 \subseteq E_0 \cap E_{\rho_1}$ be a countable Borel equivalence relation.
-Suppose that there are Borel maps
+The next lemma, which we isolate for later use, implies that u-amenability is preserved when taking sub-equivalence relations or subgraphs. \begin{lemma} Let $X$ be a standard Borel space and let $E$ be a countable Borel equivalence relation on $X$.
+Suppose that $X_0 \subseteq X$ is a Borel subset, that $\rho_0$ is an extended Borel metric on $X_0$, and let $E_0$ be a countable Borel equivalence relation on $X$ such that $E_0 \subseteq E \cap E_{\rho_0}$.
+Suppose finally that there are Borel maps

-such that $\lambda_{n,x} \in \ell^1([x]_{E_0})$, $\| \lambda_{n,x} \|_1 = 1$ and, for every $r > 0$,
+such that $\lambda_{n,x} \in \ell^1([x]_{E})$, $\| \lambda_{n,x} \|_1 = 1$ and, for every $r > 0$,

-Then $E_1$ is u-amenable with respect to $\rho_1$.
-In particular, if $\cG_0 \coloneqq (X_0, R_0)$ is a u-amenable Borel graph and $\cG_1 \coloneqq (X_1, R_1)$ is a Borel graph with $R_1 \subseteq R_0$, then $\cG_1$ is also u-amenable. \end{lemma}
+Then $E_0$ is u-amenable with respect to $\rho_0$.
+In particular, if $\cG \coloneqq (X, R)$ is a u-amenable Borel graph and $\cG_0 \coloneqq (X_0, R_0)$ is a Borel graph with $R_0 \subseteq R$, then $\cG_0$ is also u-amenable. \end{lemma}

-\begin{proof} Use the Lusin--Novikov uniformization theorem (\cite[Theorem 18.10]{Kechris:CDST}) to find Borel functions $F_k \colon X \to X$, for $k\in \bbN$, such that $E_0 = \{(x,y) \in X^2 : \exists k \, (y = F_k(x)) \}$.
+\begin{proof} Use the Lusin--Novikov uniformization theorem (\cite[Theorem 18.10]{Kechris:CDST}) to find Borel functions $F_k \colon X \to X$, for $k\in \bbN$, such that $E = \{(x,y) \in X^2 : \exists k \, (y = F_k(x)) \}$.
 Consider the following two Borel functions